apache/accumulo-website/_docs-2/getting-started/design.md

 at one time.
 Leader election will be performed internally to choose the active Monitor.

 ### Audit
-Accumulo has a robust audit service that logs most table actions, both successful and failed attempts.
-Audit logs are not enabled by default, but can be turned on by editing the conf/log4j-service.properties file.
-Audit logs are written to the same location as the master, monitor and tserver logs, unless redirected in the conf/log4j- service.properties file.
-Audit logs can be configured for the shell in conf/log4j.properties.
+Accumulo has a robust and fully configurable audit logging service that logs most table actions, both successful and failed attempts.
+Audit logs are managed through the slf4j named logger `org.apache.accumulo.audit`.
+The logger can be added to an existing logging framework or the sample file  `conf/log4j-service.properties` can be used to provide basic audit logging.

 ### Client